 Simply following His lead.
 Resting in His love.
 Trusting in His plans.
 Knowing He is good.
 And believing He can protect me so much better than I can protect myself.

 I don’t know who else needs this.
 But maybe someone does.
 Maybe you need to repent like I have had to do.
-Maybe you need to humbly hand Him the leash, the flaming hoops you keep trying to get Him to jump through to prove Himself to you, or the impressive Lion-taming get-up you keep putting on to try prove to yourself.
+Maybe you need to humbly hand Him the leash, the flaming hoops you keep trying to get Him to jump through to prove Himself to you, or the impressive Lion-taming get-up you keep putting on to try to prove yourself.

 Maybe you need to hand it all over and simply let His mighty and His loving ROAR go out across the whole of your life.